ryankeleti/ega/README.md

 + [ ] 20.
 Meromorphic functions and pseudo-morphisms (~30 pages)
 + [ ] 21.
 Divisors (~75 pages)
 + [ ] Errata and addenda (list 3)

+## To-do (incomplete)

+- check errata in EGA II and onwards
+- more consistent use of Proposition/Theorem/Definition/whatever in front of `\sref`s
+- lists of notation?
+- terminology indices?
+- hyperref links to equations (e.g. 3.3.9.1)
+- check for any `\unsure` commands in the source
+- check that all `\hyperref` references are found
+- when this is finished (?!) we should [assign a DOI?](https://guides.github.com/activities/citable-code/)
+- web version? work in progress
+- make style guidelines?
+- link (M), (G), (T) references